 In this long-form blog post, we are going to analyze how you can fix your TV measurement and improve your investments.

 Over the past two decades, there has been an emergence of new advertising mediums into the digital era.
 It is now unclear if TV ads are still relevant.
-This has raised the question: “Should TV advertising funds be reallocated elsewhere?”
+This has raised the question: “Should you reallocate TV advertising funds elsewhere?”

 Advertisers have praised TV for its incredible reach, but it is no secret that it can be very difficult to track and maximize efficiency.
 But this is no longer the case.

-While the total global ad spending on digital advertising overtook TV some time ago, TV is still a large and, for big spenders, a must-do category.
-There is one thing that has changed significantly: the delivery and consumption of TV content.
-According to the latest study from media agency Zenith, online spending for TV exceeds Search Advertising, Social Media and video ads by over 40 billion dollars.
-This clearly puts it at the forefront of ad spending by type.
+While the total global ad spend on digital advertising overtook TV some time ago, TV is still a large.
+Actually, very large.
+According to the latest study from Zenith, TV budgets still exceed search, social media and video ads by over 40 billion dollars.
+This puts it at the forefront of ad spend by type.

-According to Zenith, people around the globe spend an average of 170 minutes every day watching TV.
-A global transition away from TV towards the internet resulted in the latter establishing itself as the number one entertainment medium.
-Although this change had been expected, it happened much faster than anticipated.
+According to Zenith, people spend an average of 170 minutes every day watching TV.
+A global audience transitioned from TV to digital entertainment within a few years.
+Although everyone expected this change, it happened much faster than anticipated.